 Some fund managers might check the reviews for a company’s best-selling product on e-commerce websites to have a better idea of what the next quarter results will look like.
 They can also check the data from different job boards to get a feel for the hiring strategy: if the number of job posting is going up, that could mean the company is going through a steady and healthy growth and that the money they have invested is adequately used.

-This approach can be very lucrative; some players claim that the use of alternative data has dramatically improved their performance (enough to catch the interest of more conservative players - investment bankers - that now wonder if they should enter the dance).
+This approach can be very lucrative; some players claim that the use of alternative data in asset management has dramatically improved their performance (enough to catch the interest of more conservative players — investment bankers — that now wonder if they should enter the dance).

 Though alternative data looks very attractive on paper, it does not come without risk.
 For example, alternative data sources can contain some sensitive information, from CCTV footage used to monitor the traffic at a big box store on Black Friday for a glimpse of consumer appetite to credit card transactions and IoT device data bought from data brokers to understand general consumer behavior towards a brand.
 They all contain personal information, and their use in an investment scenario can be restricted by regulators.